pagkly/Zed/Investopedia3/Proof of Funds (POF).md

 ## Proof of Funds (POF) vs. Proof of Deposit (POD)

-In commercial banking, [proof of deposit](https://www.investopedia.com/terms/p/proof-of-deposit-pod.asp) is the financial institution’s verification that funds have been deposited into an account and where these deposits came from.
+In commercial banking, [[proof of deposit]](https://www.investopedia.com/terms/p/proof-of-deposit-pod.asp) is the financial institution’s verification that funds have been deposited into an account and where these deposits came from.
 To do so, the institution will compare the amount written on the check to the amount on the deposit slip.
-When applying for a [mortgage](https://www.investopedia.com/terms/m/mortgage.asp), in addition to demonstrating proof of funds, a buyer will have to demonstrate that funds in fact have been deposited into an account and demonstrate where they came from.
+When applying for a [[mortgage]](https://www.investopedia.com/terms/m/mortgage.asp), in addition to demonstrating proof of funds, a buyer will have to demonstrate that funds in fact have been deposited into an account and demonstrate where they came from.

 Mortgage companies typically want to see where the deposits originate from, whether they come from the borrower or are they gifts from other parties.
 This helps determine if the borrower will be able to furnish the mortgage loan.

-In addition to a proof of funds document and a proof of deposit, a [pre-approval](https://www.investopedia.com/terms/p/preapproval.asp) letter is required to give to the seller or the seller's agent when purchasing a home.
+In addition to a proof of funds document and a proof of deposit, a [[pre-approval]](https://www.investopedia.com/terms/p/preapproval.asp) letter is required to give to the seller or the seller's agent when purchasing a home.
 The pre-approval letter will prove that you are able to obtain a mortgage to pay for the rest of the home purchase.